tanzimmostafa/Drone_Detecton_Using_Yolov7_Project/README.md

   The orginal dataset is from the following [Link](https://data.mendeley.com/datasets/6ghdz52pd7/5).

-  The dataset used for this project can be found from the [Google Drive Link](https://drive.google.com/drive/folders/1KkQ2OHRIsKDHpCxmsWzBb7ilyF5GMHAa?usp=sharing).
+  The modified dataset used for this project can be found from the [Google Drive Link](https://drive.google.com/drive/folders/1KkQ2OHRIsKDHpCxmsWzBb7ilyF5GMHAa?usp=sharing).